 Workers who may be at risk for needlestick and sharps injuries include healthcare workers, correctional healthcare workers, first responders, veterinarians, and maintenance and waste workers.

-The best way to protect employees from work-related injury is through prevention.
-Eliminating risk by reducing needle use for medication delivery, specimen collection and as many procedures as possible is ideal.
+The best way to protect employees from a work-related injury is through prevention.
+Eliminating risk by reducing needle used for medication delivery, specimen collection, and as many procedures as possible is ideal.
 Where this is not possible, the following guidelines are necessary to prevent injury.